austinsmonell/aero_gen_sp/README.txt

 How to Use
 1. Clone or download this repository to your local machine.
 2. Open the MATLAB/Simulink project file to access the simulation model.
-   Important: Ensure you have MATLAB 2021b or a compatible version installed on your system.
+   Important: Ensure you have MATLAB 2021b.
 3. To initialize the model, run the run_sim.m script.
 This script sets up the necessary initial conditions and system parameters for the simulation.
 4. After initializing the model, you can choose one of the following methods to begin simulating the dynamic model:
 	a.
 Using Simulink: